 I certify that the information contained in this Actuarial Report has been prepared in accordance with generally accepted actuarial principles and practices.
-To the best of our knowledge, the information fairly presents the actuarial position of the SPRS in accordance with the requirements of GASB Statement No. 68 as of June 30, 2015.
+To the best of our knowledge, the information fairly presents the actuarial position of the SPRS in accordance with the requirements of GASB Statement No. 68 as of June 30, 2016.
 Information necessary to comply with the reporting requirements of GASB Statement No. 67 was provided in a separate Actuarial Report, which is available on the Division of Pensions and Benefits web site.
 Please refer to that separate Actuarial Report for supplementary information documentation and support for the actuarial analysis and information presented herein.

 The Board of Trustees, staff of the Division of Pensions and Benefits and its auditors may use this report for the review of the operation of the Plan.
 The report may also be used in the preparation of the audited financial statements of the State of New Jersey.
 Use of this report for any other purpose or by anyone other than the Board of Trustees, staff of the Division of Pensions and Benefits or its auditors may not be appropriate and may result in mistaken conclusions because of failure to understand applicable assumptions, methods, or inapplicability of the report for that purpose.
-No one may make any representations or warranties based on any statements or conclusions contained in this report without Buck Consultants' prior written consent.
+Buck should be asked to review any statement to be made on the basis of the results contained in this report.
+Buck will accept no liability for any such statement made without prior review by Buck.